Black and white graphic with large stylized letters 'C' and 'K' separated by a vertical line.

 Ph.D., Social Sciences

-As a Mitacs Postdoctoral fellow supported by the Musagetes Foundation, my current research explores everyday spontaneity in self-directed and collaborative arts and technologies for people living with dementia.
-The project is called "Improvising with dementia: exploring everyday spontaneity to support caring relationships" and it is hosted by the International Institute for Critical Studies in Improvisation (IICSI) in Canada; and the Department of Sociology and Anthropology at the University of Guelph in Canada.
-I am also a Research Associate with the Trent Centre for Aging and Society at Trent University in Canada.
+As a Mitacs Postdoctoral Fellow (supported by the Musagetes Foundation), I lead the project Improvising with Dementia: Exploring Everyday Spontaneity to Support Caring Relationships, hosted by the International Institute for Critical Studies in Improvisation and the Department of Sociology and Anthropology at the University of Guelph.
+This research investigates how everyday spontaneity— particularly through arts-based and technologically mediated practices —organizes interaction and reconfigures conditions of inclusion and care for people living with dementia.
+I am also a Research Associate with the Trent Centre for Aging and Society at Trent University.

 PARTICIPATE.